 Tuition and Fees

-Note: Out-of-state and international students who receive a scholarship for $1,000 may be eligible for in-state tuition; however, since this could change from year to year, you will need to ask the Toulouse Graduate School if this is still possible.
+Note: Out-of-state and international students who receive a scholarship for $1,000 may be eligible for in-state tuition; however, since this could change from year to year, you will need to check with the Toulouse Graduate School to see if this is still possible.

 1. Graduate Scholarships may be available from the UNT Graduate School.

 2. Financial aid may be available through the UNT Office of Financial Aid.

 3. International Scholarships for summer study in France (variable amount) may be available from the UNT Study Abroad Office.

 Please direct all inquiries to the Director of Graduate Studies, preferably by email: